-While traditional Christmas celebrations happen during December, the holiday festivities begin from November and last for nearly a month with everyone enjoying well into the New Year.
+While traditional Christmas celebrations happen during December, the holiday festivities begin from November and lasts for nearly a month with everyone enjoying well into the New Year.
 Aside from visiting the Christmas markets, if you plan on having a Croatian experience, here are the important dates for the festival season.

 25 November - St. Catherine’s Day (Sveta Kata)